-Dispensing opticians help fit eyeglasses and contact lenses, following prescriptions from ophthalmologists and optometrists.
-They also help customers decide which eyeglass frames or contact lenses to buy.
+What They Do: Opticians help fit eyeglasses and contact lenses, following prescriptions from ophthalmologists and optometrists.

 Opticians typically do the following:

-Dispensing opticians hold about 75,200 jobs.
-The industries that employ the most dispensing opticians are as follows:
+Opticians hold about 74,500 jobs.
+The largest employers of opticians are as follows:

 Opticians who work in large retail establishments, such as department stores, may have to work evenings and weekends.
 Most opticians work full time, although part-time opportunities also are available.

-Get the education you need: Find schools for Dispensing Opticians near you!
+Get the education you need: Find schools for Opticians near you!

 Opticians typically have a high school diploma or equivalent and receive some form of on-the-job training.
 Some opticians enter the occupation with an associate's degree or a certificate from a community college or technical school.
 About half of the states require opticians to be licensed.